danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 WHERE OrderId  = 101
 ```

-Notice that the query gets blocked even when the rou you are trying to delete is in other partition, Why?
+Notice that the query gets blocked even when the row you are trying to delete is in another partition

 Stop the query